omeka/Documentation/source/Reference/libraries/globals/loop.rst

 .. include:: /Reference/libraries/globals/summary/loop.rst

-.. php:function:: loop(string $recordsVar, array|null $records)
+.. php:function:: loop($recordsVar, $records = null)

-    Return an iterator used for looping an array of records.
+    Get an iterator for looping over an array of records.

-    :param string $recordsVar:
+    :type $recordsVar: string
+    :param $recordsVar: The name of the variable the records are stored in.
+    :type $records: array|null
-    :param array|null $records:
+    :param $records:
     :returns: Omeka_Record_Iterator

 *****